Wild vs. Bruins: Betting Trends, Odds, Advanced Stats

 Wild Betting Insights

-- This season the Wild have won one of the 12 games, or 8.3%, in which they've been an underdog.

-- Minnesota has played as an underdog of +155 or more one time this season and lost that game.
+- Minnesota has a record of 2-11 in games when oddsmakers have them as underdogs of at least -105 on the moneyline.

-- Bookmakers have implied, given the moneyline set for this matchup, that the Wild have a 39.2% chance to win.
+- The Wild have a 51.2% chance to win this game based on the implied probability of the moneyline.

-- Minnesota has combined with its opponent to score more than 5.5 goals in 16 of 29 games this season.
+- Minnesota has played 18 games this season that finished with more than 6 goals.

 Wild vs Bruins Additional Info